Govepitr/portfolio-challenge/README.md

 ---

-## I present to you my ever growing proffesional portfolio.
+## I present to you my ever growing professional portfolio.
 It not only includes the willingness to bring my creativity to any project I am involved with, but it will showcase the skills I have developed as I dedicate myself to make a webpage shine.
 Inside are:

 - About Me - This will soon include an actual bio regarding my unique skills I bring to the table.